We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 From the USDA Food and Nutrition Service (official playlist).
 Open on YouTube

-More video and program hubs (bookmark these):
+More video and program hubs worth bookmarking:

 Note: Videos are from the federal USDA channel.
 Your New York food list and benefit amounts always come from NYS WIC and your local agency—states implement WIC foods under USDA rules.